w3f/polkadot-wiki/docs/learn-DOT.md

 | Millidot (mDOT) | 7              | 0.0010000000 |
 | Dot (DOT)       | 10             | 1.0000000000 |

-_Note: This changed at block #1_248_328.
-Previously, DOT were denominated as equal to 1e12 Planck, just like Kusama.
-This denomination is deprecrated, and, if necessary, referred to as "DOT (old)".
+> Note: This changed at block #1_248_328.
+Previously, DOT was denominated as equal to 1e12 Planck,
+> just like Kusama.
+This denomination is deprecated, and, if necessary, referred to as "DOT (old)".
-See [Redenomination of DOT](redenomination.md) for more details._
+> See [Redenomination of DOT](redenomination.md) for more details._

 ### Kusama